Harsh-2121/Saphyra-v3.0/README.md

 # How to run the tool

 First, copy the URL to git clone it.
 Then navigate to the directory.
 Open the terminal or CMD there.
 Type pip install -r requirements.txt.
 Then type python3 saphyra.py [ URL ].
-Type your victim's URL without the squre bracket in the place of [ URL ].
+Type your victim's URL without the square bracket in the place of [ URL ].
 Your target website is dead!

 Thats all!
 Enjoy hacking(ethically, of course)!